wdvr/grafana-mcp/README.md

 This project provides [MCP](https://modelcontextprotocol.io/) server for Grafana, including MCP tools to interact with Grafana dashboards, data sources, alerts, and more.

+The package includes a dashboard template resource that is properly bundled with the package for use when installed.

 ## Usage

 ### Installation